yngvem/pycon25-tutorial/pdm/tutorial/02-more-about-dependencies/10-lock-files.md

 2. The `pdm.lock`-file contains many dependencies that you haven't explicitly added with `pdm add`.
 Why do you think this is?
 3. Run `pdm export -o requirements.txt` and inspect the contents of the `requirements.txt`.
 What do you think it contains?
 4. Delete the `requirements.txt`-file
+5. Run `pdm list --tree` and inspect the terminal output.
+What does this represent?

 <img src="../../../assets/post_it_yellow.svg" alt="Illustration of a pink post it note" width="50px" />